-- 1. Earn a grade of C- or higher in all Support Course Requirements and earn a grade of B- or higher in all Nursing Core Requirements. - 2.
-Earn a GPA of 2.0 or higher in major courses (includes any support course requirements).
+- 1. Earn a grade of C or higher in all Science and Behavioral Science support courses. - 2.
+Earn of C- for remaining support course requirements. - 3.
+Earn a grade of B- or higher in all Nursing Core Requirements.

+4. Earn a GPA of 2.0 or higher in major courses (includes any support course requirements).